New Mexico (NM) Toxic Tort Lawyer

-The Agency for Toxic Substances and Disease Registry (ATSDR) is the lead public health agency responsible for implementing the health-related provisions of the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA) for every state in the United States, including Alaska (AK), said a toxic tort lawyer at the personal injury law firm of Weitz & Luxenberg.
+The Agency for Toxic Substances and Disease Registry (ATSDR) is the lead public health agency responsible for implementing the health-related provisions of the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA) for every state in the United States, including New Mexico (NM), said a toxic tort lawyer at the lawfirm of Weitz & Luxenberg.

-The ATSDR has established a relationship with Alaska to guard the general health safety of state residents from toxic pollutants and diseases.
+The ATSDR has established a relationship with New Mexico for the general safety for the people of the state for toxic pollutants and diseases.
 The ATSDR identifies polluted sites and takes the appropriate actions to resolve the problem.
-Below is the entire report from the ATSDR describing their relationship with the State of Alaska, which includes all activities the ATSDR is persuing in this state, such as clean up of a pollutant from groundwater, air, or soil, and how such a pollutant will effect the public's health.
+Below is the entire report from the ATSDR describing their relationship with the State of New Mexico, which includes all activities the ATSDR is persuing in this state, such as clean up of a pollutant from groundwater, air, or soil, and how such a pollutant will effect the public's health.

 The Agency for Toxic Substances and Disease Registry (ATSDR) is the lead public health agency responsible for implementing the health-related provisions of the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA).
-ATSDR is an Atlanta-based federal agency with more than 400 employees and a budget for 2004 of approximately $73 million.
-ATSDR assesses the presence and nature of health hazards at specific Superfund sites, helps to prevent or reduce further exposure and illnesses resulting from those hazards, and expands the knowledge base about the health effects of exposure to hazardous substances.
+ATSDR is an Atlanta-based federal agency with more than 400 employees and an annual budget for 2003 of approximately $82 million.
+ATSDR is responsible for assessing the presence and nature of health hazards at specific Superfund sites, helping to prevent or reduce further exposure and illnesses resulting from those hazards, and expanding the knowledge base about the health effects of exposure to hazardous substances.

 ATSDR works closely with state agencies to carry out its mission to serve the public by using the best science, taking responsive public health actions, and providing trusted health information to prevent harmful exposures and disease related to toxic substances.
-ATSDR provides funding and technical assistance to states and other partners through cooperative agreements and grants to identify and evaluate environmental health threats to communities.
-These resources enable state and local health departments and other grantees to further investigate environmental health concerns and to educate communities.
-In fiscal years 1993-2002, ATSDR awarded more than $1.9 million in direct funds and services to Alaska for financial support of specific environmental health activities.
+From 1990 through 2002, ATSDR awarded more than $850 thousand in direct funds and services to the state of New Mexico.
 In addition to direct funds and services, ATSDR provides technical and administrative guidance for state-conducted site activities.